The Authority of the Bible

 We believe that in Adam’s voluntary disobedience, all humanity was taken captive to deception, fell from perfection, and unleashed evil onto the earth.
 Therefore, regardless of whatever evil we may experience in this world, God is completely blameless, good and holy.
 Humanity, not God, is completely responsible for the activity of evil in this world.

 (Romans 5:12, Rom.
 3:23, Eph.
 2:1-3, John 10:10)

 We believe that while we were yet sinners Christ died for us, accomplishing the pardon for all who believe in Him, and that we have no righteousness and must come to God through faith in the Lord Jesus Christ.
 Those who are saved have the righteousness of Christ as our only justification.
 Through Jesus Christ, God forgives all our sin, counts us completely righteous, adopts us as sons, places the Spirit of Jesus Christ in us, and makes us partakers of the divine nature to manifest His glorious nature on the earth.
-Those who are saved are set free from slavery to sin to walk in newness of life and will give evidence of this by a changed life.
+Those who are saved are set free from slavery to sin to walk in newness of life and will give evidence of this by a transformed life.
 (John 3:16; Rom.
 5:8; Eph.
 2:8; Gal.
 4:4-7; Col. 1:27; 2 Pet.
 1:4′ 1 John 3:9)

 Faith Towards God

 We believe that we are to have faith towards God based upon the promises of God and that the fulfillment of those promises are based upon God’s faithfulness.
 We believe that we are to have faith in God and not in our faith.
 Our faith is that God has and will keep His Word.

 (Mark 11:22-23; Heb.
 6:1; Heb.
 11:11; 2 Tim.
 2:13)